 This looks like the following, where a consumer wants to select two different variants of a component, each supplying different capabilities, which is acceptable.
 Unfortunately one variant has color=blue and the other has color=green:

-> Could not resolve all task dependencies for configuration ':resolveMe'.
+> Could not resolve all dependencies for configuration ':resolveMe'.

 > Could not resolve project :.